pgRouting/pgrouting/doc/src/pgRouting-concepts.rst

 Result columns for a path ...............................................................................

-.. rubric:: Used on functions that return one path solution
+.. rubric:: Used in functions that return one path solution

 .. return_path_short_start